Northern Wisconsin Waterfalls

 The waterfall has carved out a large pothole.
 Most of the river falls into the pothole, but some of the water, depending on how high the river is, goes around or jumps clear over this hole.

 Saxon Falls is located on the Montreal River just a few miles upstream of Superior Falls, about 10 miles west of Ironwood.
-The Montreal River forms part of the border between Michigan and Wisconsin so the falls is technically in both states.
-It can be visited from either side, but both require a bit of work.
+The Montreal River forms part of the border between Michigan and Wisconsin so the falls are technically in both states however it can only safely be accessed from the Wisconsin side of the river.